soxueren/atsd/api/meta/entity/update.md

 ## Description

 Update specified properties and tags for the given entity.
+PATCH method updates specified properties and tags for an existing entity.
+Properties and tags that are not specified are left unchanged.

 ## Request